awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

    + Replace *smtpUsername* with your Amazon SES SMTP username\.
    + Replace *smtpPassword* with your Amazon SES SMTP password\.
 **Note**
 Your SMTP username and password are different from your AWS Access Key ID and Secret Access Key\.
-For more information about obtaining your SMTP username and password, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.
+For more information about obtaining your SMTP username and password, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.

    When you finish, save `authinfo`\.